 - (a) A puts jewels into a box belonging to Z, with the intention that they may be found in that box, and that this circumstance may cause Z to be convicted of theft.
-A has fabricated false evidence. - (b) A makes a false entry in his shop-book for the purpose of using it as corroborative evidence in a Court of Justice.
+A has fabricated false evidence. - (b) A makes a false entry in his shop-book for the purpose of using it as corroborative evidence in a Court.
 A has fabricated false evidence. - (c) A, with the intention of causing Z to be convicted of a criminal conspiracy, writes a letter in imitation of Z's handwriting, purporting to be addressed to an accomplice in such criminal conspiracy, and puts the letter in a place which he knows that the officers of the police are likely to search.
+A has fabricated false evidence.

+Punishment for false evidence.
-A has fabricated false evidence. - 193.
-Punishment for false evidence.-Whoever intentionally gives false evidence in any of a judicial proceeding, or fabricates false evidence for the purpose of being used in any stage of a judicial proceeding, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine;

-and whoever intentionally gives or fabricates false evidence in any other case, shall be punished with imprisonment of either description for a term which may extend to three years, and shall also be liable to
+- 229. (I) Whoever intentionally gives false evidence in any stage of a judicial proceeding, or fabricates false evidence for the purpose of being used in any stage of a judicial proceeding, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine which may extend to ten thousand rupees. - (2) Whoever intentionally gives or fabricates false evidence in any case other than that referred to in sub-section (I), shall be punished with imprisonment of either description for a term which may extend to three years, and shall also be liable to fine which may extend to five thousand rupees.

-Explanation 1.-A trial before a Court-martial2is a judicial proceeding.
+Explanation 1.-A trial before a Court-martial is a judicial proceeding.

-Explanation 2.-An investigation directed by law preliminary to a proceeding before a Court of Justice, is a stage of a judicial proceeding, though that investigation may not take place before a Court of Justice.
+Explanation 2.-An investigation directed by law preliminary to a proceeding before a Court, is a stage of a judicial proceeding, though that investigation may not take place before a Court.

 A, in an enquiry before a Magistrate for the purpose of ascertaining whether Z ought to be committed for trial, makes on oath a statement which he knows to be false.
-As this enquiry is a stage of a judicial proceeding, A as given false evidence.

-Explanation 3.-An investigation directed by a Court of Justice according to law, and conducted under the authority of a Court of Justice, is a stage of a judicial proceeding, though that investigation may not take place before a Court of Justice.

-A, in an enquiry before an officer deputed by a Court of Justice to ascertain on the spot the boundaries of land, makes on oath a statement which he knows to be false.
 As this enquiry is a stage of a judicial proceeding, A has given false evidence.

+Explanation 3.-An investigation directed by a Court according to law, and conducted under the authority of a Court, is a stage of a judicial proceeding, though that investigation may not take place before a Court.

+A, in an enquiry before an officer deputed by a Court to ascertain on the spot the boundaries of land, makes on oath a statement which he knows to be false.
+As this enquiry is a stage of a judicial proceeding, A has given false evidence.

-194. Giving or fabricating false evidence with intent to procure conviction of capital offence.- Whoever gives or fabricates false evidence, intending thereby to cause, or knowing it to be likely that he will thereby cause, any person to be convicted of an offence which is capital 3[by the law for the time being in force in 4[India]] shall be punished with 5[imprisonment for life], or with rigorous imprisonment for a term which may extend to ten years, and shall also be liable to fine;
+230. (I) Whoever gives or fabricates false evidence, intending thereby to cause, or knowing it to be likely that he will thereby cause, any person to be convicted of an offence which is capital by the law for the time being in force in India shall be punished with imprisonment for life, or with rigorous imprisonment for a term which may extend to ten years, and shall also be liable to fine which may extend to fifty thousand rupees.